MMD-FUSE: Learning and Combining Kernels for Two-Sample Testing Without Data Splitting: MMD-FUSE: Fusing U-Statistics by Exponentiation

 \section{MMD-FUSE: Fusing U-Statistics by Exponentiation}

+Say we have computed several MMD values \(\uMMD_{k}\) under different kernels \(k \in \mathcal{K}\).
+How might we combine these?
+One possibility is to perform multiple testing as in the case of MMDAgg.
+An even simpler approach would simply take the maximum of those values \(\max_k \uMMD_k\) since \Cref{th:hemerik-goeman} shows that this will not prevent us from controlling the level of our test by \(\alpha\); note though that for each permutation we would take this maximum separately.
+Indeed, \citet{carcamo2022uniform} show that for certain kernel choices the supremum of the MMD values with respect to the bandwidth is a valid integral probability metric \citep{muller1997integral}.
+There are two main problems with this approach: a capacity control issue and a normalisation issue.

+Firstly, if the class over which we are maximising is sufficiently rich (for example a complex neural network), then the maximum may be able to effectively memorise the entire sample for each possible permutation, saturating the statistic for every permutation and limiting test power.
+Any convergence results would need to hold \emph{simultaneously} for every \(k\) in \(\mathcal{K}\), and so power results suffer: for finite \(|\mathcal{K}|\) we would incur a sub-optimal Bonferroni correction (see \Cref{sec:power}); while for infinite classes, results would need to involve capacity control quantities like Rademacher complexity.
+Further, only information from a single maximising ``base'' kernel can be considered at a time.

+Therefore, in both our statistics, we prefer a ``soft'' maximum, which considers information from every kernel simultaneously and when more than one of the kernels is well-suited (\Cref{sec:power}) it therefore avoids the Bonferroni correction arising from uniform bounds.
+From \Cref{eq:donsker-varadhan}, our approach is equivalent to using a KL complexity penalty, and is strongly reminiscent of \emph{PAC-Bayesian} (\Cref{sec:background}) capacity control.
+We note that other soft maxima could be considered, but our choice makes obtaining exponential concentration inequalities relatively easy (\Cref{sec:proofs-null}), and the dual formulation (\Cref{eq:soft-max}) allows us to derive power results in terms of MMD directly.

+The second issue is that the MMD estimates might have different scales or variances per kernel which need to be accounted for.
+In order to be able to meaningfully compare MMD values between each other, these need to be normalised somehow before taking a maximum.
+We use the common approach of dividing through by a variance-like term (as in ``studentised'' tests, see \Cref{sec:background}).
+The specific normaliser is permutation invariant and gives our statistic tight sub-Gaussian null concentration (for well-chosen regularisation parameter \(\lambda\); see \Cref{sec:proofs-null}).

-We use two different test statistics based on \(\uMMD\) with normalised and un-normalised variants.
-Both use a ``prior'' \(\pi(\langle \sZ \rangle)\), which is either fixed independently of the data, or is a function of the data which is invariant under permutation (as discussed in \Cref{sec:permutation-tests}).
-This prior is (a function mapping to) a distribution on a space of kernels \(\mathcal{K}\).
-Our statistics also use a regularisation parameter \(\lambda > 0\), the choice of which will drive the power results discussed in \Cref{sec:power}.
+Based on the above we introduce the FUSE-1 statistic which uses a log-sum-exp soft maximum, and the FUSE-N which combines this with normalisation.
+Both statistics use a ``prior'' distribution on \(\mathcal{K}\), denoted \(\pi(\langle \sZ \rangle)\), which is either fixed independently of the data, or is a function of the data which is invariant under permutation (as discussed in \Cref{sec:permutation-tests}).